C. N. Annadurai: Early life

 At the age of 21, he married Rani while he was still a student.
 The couple had no children of their own, so they later adopted and raised Rajamani's grandchildren.
 He attended Pachaiyappa's High School, but left school to work as a clerk in the town's Municipal office to assist with the family finances.

-In 1934, he graduated with a B.A. degree from Pachaiyappa's College in Chennai.
-He then earned an MA degree in economics and politics from the same college.
+In 1934, he graduated with a B.A. degree from Pachaiyappa's College in Madras.
+He then earned an M.A degree in economics and politics from the same college.
 He worked as an English teacher in Pachaiyappa High School.
-Later he quit the teaching job and began involving himself in journalism and he served as an editor in few weekly magazine and then he indulged into politics.
+Later he left teaching job and began involving himself in journalism and he served as an editor in few weekly magazine and then he indulged into politics.